Horace Poolaw: Legacy

 Poolaw's photographic legacy – which his daughter, Linda arranged to have printed, catalogued and exhibited after his death in 1984-record this intersection of cultures and transformation of family life, work and leisure in images of engaging thoughtfulness and sensitivity.
 The exhibit, titled "War Bonnets, Tin Lizzies and Patent Leather Pumps: Kiowa Culture in Transition 1925-1955," traveled around the country in the early 1990s and was the subject of a major documentary video.

 Together, Linda Poolaw and Charles Junkerman developed the year-long seminar as a special project.
 Students helped print all the negatives and research the individuals represented.
 They also assisted in the selection of a group of photographs for an exhibition at Stanford.
 Linda Poolaw and her students traveled to Anadarko, Oklahoma on three separate occasions to enlist the help of Kiowa elders who sifted through the photographs identifying people and events.
 The process of remembering brought the Kiowa generations together, as children were introduced to the photographs of deceased relatives, and younger people were confronted with images of their parents or grandparents.

 After a lifetime of work Horace Poolaw wanted only that his people would be remembered for who they were.
-He documented the time in transition to who the Kiowa were becoming.
-Pictures show the truth and Poolaw did a great service to humanity to capture the transition of a culture in transition, from a Native perspective.
+He documented the time in transformation to who the Kiowa were becoming.
+Poolaw captured a culture in transition, from a Native perspective.